GMMan/samsung-card-auth/README.md

 authentication is done entirely through read operations.
 It's somewhat clever, since authentication will never cause data to be overwritten if the card does not support the protocol, and there are no special ioctls to cause weird things to happen.
-However, because HMAC is used for, authentication, and it requires knowledge of the key by both the sender and the receipient, the same keys need to be present in both the card and the program, and not just on one end or the other, meaning the secrets are fully
+However, because HMAC is used for authentication, and it requires knowledge of the key by both the sender and the receipient, the same keys need to be present in both the card and the program, and not just on one end or the other, meaning the secrets are fully